lukmanul96/DockerGrpProject/README.md

 When running a container, it uses an isolated filesystem.
 This custom filesystem is provided by a container image.
 Since the image contains the container’s filesystem, it must contain everything needed to run an application - all dependencies, configuration, scripts, binaries, etc. The image also contains other configuration for the container, such as environment variables, a default command to run, and other metadata.

+## Prerequisites
+* A fresh Ubuntu 20.04 server on the Atlantic.Net Cloud Platform
+* A root password configured on your server

 ### NGINX - ~~LUKMAN~~